adynathos/AugmentedUnreality/README.md

 If you notice that the virtual objects move in real world when you move the camera, it means the camera is not correctly calibrated
 </p>
 <p>
-Each `VideoSource` can have different camera parameters, therefore each has its own calibration file located at located in `FPaths::GameSavedDir()/AugmentedUnreality/VideoSource.CalibrationFilePath`.
+Each <tt>VideoSource</tt> can have different camera parameters, therefore each has its own calibration file located at located in <tt>FPaths::GameSavedDir()/AugmentedUnreality/VideoSource.CalibrationFilePath</tt>.
 The driver will attempt to load this file and display the information whether the camera is calibrated in the UI.
 </p>

 <p>
 To perform calibration of your camera:
 <ul>
-<li>Print or display on an additional screen the calibration pattern found in `AugmentedUnreality/Content/Calibration/calibration_pattern_asymmetric_circles.png`</li>
+<li>Print or display on an additional screen the calibration pattern found in <tt>AugmentedUnreality/Content/Calibration/calibration_pattern_asymmetric_circles.png</tt></li>
 <li>Open the example project and start the game</li>
-<li>In the menu in the top-right corner of the screen, choose the right video source and click `Calibrate`</li>
+<li>In the menu in the top-right corner of the screen, choose the right video source and click <tt>Calibrate</tt></li>
 <li>Point the camera at the calibration pattern from different directions - pattern is detected if a <a href="#fig_calibration">colorful overlay is drawn</a></li>
 <li>Wait until the progress bar is full</li>
 <li>The camera properties are now saved to the calibraiton file and will be loaded whenever you use this video source again</li>